Podlite - a lightweight markup language

 head1, head2, head3, item1, item2

-This allows for a highly customized folding configuration within the TOC.
+This configuration enables customized folding within the TOC.

 The TOC is inserted at the location of the =toc block.

-To enable the autogenerated TOC, controlled and maintained by render, set the :toc document attribute for =pod block.
-In this case, the specific configuration and outcome of the TOC are influenced by the settings of the concrete render implementation.
+To enable the autogenerated TOC controlled by the renderer, set the :toc document attribute for the =pod block.
+In this case, the specific configuration and outcome of the TOC are determined by the renderer implementation.

 Include block

-The =include block is a powerful tool that allows to reuse specific parts of documents within project sources.
-This is particularly handy when dealing with complex documents that require to include certain sections from different files while keeping the overall context and structure intact.
+The =include block enables reuse of specific parts of documents within project sources.
+This feature is particularly useful for complex documents that require including sections from different files while maintaining the overall context and structure.

-The =include block is followed by an "Selector" that specifies the content to be included.
+The =include block is followed by a "Selector" that specifies the content to be included.

 In this example, the content of the file chapter01.pod6 located in the ./includes directory is included: